 Battaglia was the first female photographer on an Italian daily newspaper and her pictures, shown here in lingering and terrible close-up for long seconds, are a searing record of the fate that awaited transgressors of the Mafia’s sick code.
 Bodies lie slain in pools of blood, poverty-stricken streets are lit up by the glare of flash bulbs to reveal Italy’s darkest secrets.

-By doing her macabre but vital job, she played a significant role in the Italian government to confront the cancer at the heart of the state.
+By doing her macabre but vital job, she played a significant role in the Italian government's drive to confront the cancer at the heart of the state.
 Longinotto’s film is a compelling and imitate portrait of how one woman fought back against the forces of evil.
 At 84, there is a great sadness behind Battaglia’s lively eyes as she grimly remarks, "I can feel the violence on my skin."

 Alan Corr @CorrAlan2